THE ASCENT CHAPTER EIGHT

 ‘At times, I find this peculiar since it’s so different from what I’m used to, and I wonder what’s preventing me from floating away when gravity isn’t an issue anymore?
 I’d like to see magicians try to do what I’m able to do without smoke, mirrors or curtains.’

 ‘What else are you noticing,’ Eli asked, ‘other than how you experience your body now?’

 ‘I must admit, I’m beginning to notice an incremental change in my awareness.
-Sometimes, it seems a bit disorientating, knowing I’m on the earth yet not of it.
+Sometimes, it seems disorientating, knowing I’m on the earth but not of it.
 I wonder then, who am I, and where do I belong?
 These are unsettling ontological questions.

-‘And not only that; it’s kind of scary when I consider what might happen after I return.
+‘And not only that; it’s rather scary when I consider what might happen when I return.
 If I recall life here, it would hardly be business as usual.
 Likely I’d remain confused, not knowing what rules to play by.
 How could I ever again teach the old curriculum after remembering what I now know?

 ‘Apart from those concerns, I feel alive here… more than ever before.
 Even my mind and emotions seem to have the same lightness of being as my body.
 This is the first time I can remember having the luxury to contemplate my life in peace with none of the pressure I’ve experienced in the past.
 No rent to pay, no term papers to write or mark, no deadlines, or administrative compliance.’